From First Aid to mens health: Saving lives and starting conversations

 But it seems we have always expected certain characteristics of our men in Australia.
 And boys exactly like me learn at a young age that it’s not okay to talk about your feelings.
 That may be a stereotypical thing to say but it’s also still true.

-Movember is an audacious movement where men grow mustaches like badges of honour.
+Movember is one of the loudest movements in the world.
+Men grow moustaches like badges of honour.
 It’s not just about the 'stache; it’s a gritty call to arms against prostate cancer, testicular cancer, and mental health issues.
 You grow that upper lip fuzz not just to look like a 70s cop, but to spark conversations, and break the silence that surrounds men's health.

 It’s a bunch of guys banding together, channeling their inner rebels, taking a stand against the societal norms that say men shouldn’t talk about their struggles.
 It’s a month where the mundane transforms into a mission.
 You raise funds, you raise awareness, and you redefine masculinity.